 Educators Serving Grades 6-12: Classroom Teachers, Reading Specialists, Interventionists, Resource Teachers, Special Education Staff, Title I Staff Members, Instructional Aides, and Administrators.

 Extensive Resource Handbook

-You’ll receive an extensive resource handbook full of innovative, practical, easy-to-implement lessons designed specifically for pre-K and kindergarten classrooms.
+You will receive an extensive resource handbook specifically designed for this seminar.
 Included in the handbook are:

 Meet and Share

-This seminar provides an excellent opportunity to meet and share ideas with other educators interested in improving students’ success in early literacy development.
+This seminar provides participants a great opportunity to meet and share ideas with other educators interested in strengthening their instructional program.

-Angela Cameron will be available at the seminar for consultation regarding your questions and the unique needs of your program.
+Rebecca Rozmiarek will be available at the seminar for consultation regarding your questions about the unique needs of your own program.

 On-Site Training Guarantee

 BER is not a booking agency that just finds a presenter who presents on the topic you requested.
 Rather, we only recommend highly experienced BER presenters who have consistently received outstanding evaluations from educators attending their trainings.